mlabuda2/nf-tower-docs/docs/resource-labels/overview.md

     Resource label propagation is one-way and not synchronized with the cloud environment.
 This means that Tower attaches tags to cloud resources, but is not aware if those tags are changed or deleted directly in the cloud environment.

 ## Search and filter with labels

-Search and filter pipelines and workflow runs using one or more resource labels.
+Search and filter pipelines and runs using one or more resource labels.
 Filter and search use the same keywords as labels.
 The resource labels use a `label:key=value` format.